tagspaces/tagspaces-common/tagspaces-shell/README.md

 Run node script:

-    npm run gen-thumbnails /some/folder/

-This will internally call:

-    node build/tsshell.js -m thumbgen /some/folder/
+    tscmd -m thumbgen /some/folder/

-Which can be used for automation e.g. in CRON jobs
+This command can be used for automation e.g. in CRON jobs.
+Don't forget to put the trailing slash after the folder name.